American Bresse Chickens

 Dual, or Triple-Purpose?

 1. EGGS: American Bresse chickens are excellent egg-layers.
-They are likely to start laying eggs by week 17, and they lay close to an egg a day through spring, summer, and autumn.
+Some of them are likely to start laying eggs by week 18, and will lay close to an egg a day through spring, summer, and autumn.
 Many American Bresse chickens lay 250 eggs per year, or more.

-2. MEAT: American Bresse chickens are also fast growing meat birds.
-They grow faster than the usual dual purpose breeds such as Rhode Island Red or Plymouth Rock.
+2. MEAT: American Bresse chickens are also very fast growing meat birds.
+They grow fast and early, faster than the usual dual purpose breeds such as Rhode Island Red or Plymouth Rock.
+As heritage birds, they will reproduce true to the breed year after year, unlike Cornish Cross, the typical "meat" bird.

 3. FLAVOR: Additionally, American Bresse have the same unique meat quality and intense flavor that French Bresse chickens are known for.
-They are described as the "most delicious chicken in France" due to the fat-marbled meat sought after by renowned chefs.
-And they command a commensurate price in French markets.
+They are described as the "most delicious chicken in the world" due to the fat-marbled meat sought after by renowned chefs.
+They certainly command a royal price in French markets.

 It is hard to keep secret a breed this cool and useful!